KaiTheRedNinja/Jumbleum/Notes.docc/Home.md

     @PageColor(purple)
 }

 Notes.
 A lot of them.
+A jumble colosseum of notes.
+Jumbleum.

 ## Overview